 In most states, the small-business community can take advantage of early voting to ensure that its voice is heard.
 The commitment of running a business should not come at the expense of exercising one’s right to vote.
 You should also encourage your employees to use early or absentee voting if available in your state.

 Early voting allows voters to cast their ballots before Election Day.
 Some form of early or absentee voting is available in almost every state.
 In most states, voters must be registered to vote to qualify for early voting.
 Depending on your state, there are several ways registered voters may cast their ballots early:

 Direct Early Voting

 Voters go to the local elections office or designated polls during a specific period of time prior to Election Day to cast ballots in person.
 Voters will often use a standard voting machine or complete a regular ballot.
-In most cases, votes will not be tabulated until Election Day.

 Traditional Absentee Ballot